Skip to main content

 • Lower Conscientiousness: Planning is for junglers.
 You trust your mechanics.

-What This Reveals
+What This Suggests

 If you main assassins, you probably thrive in fast-paced environments outside the game too.
 You might prefer spontaneous plans over rigid schedules, enjoy competitive environments, and feel restless during periods of routine.